 - names, addresses, previous address and National Insurance numbers of any directors, trustees and partners associated with the pension scheme

 - telephone numbers and email addresses of any directors, trustees and partners associated with the pension scheme

 - the name, contact details and address of the scheme’s establisher

 - PAYE, company registration and VAT registration numbers

-You can save your application and return to complete it within 28 days.
+You can save your application, but must return to complete it within 28 days.
 You can only save one application at a time.